bionota/bionota.github.io/38/i.md

 <li><a href="steadman1995.pdf">The prehistoric extinction of south pacific birds: catastrophy versus attrition, Steadman, 1995.</a></li>

-<li>IPC: <a href="https://news.mongabay.com/2021/02/study-reveals-how-species-once-extinct-in-the-wild-have-bounced-back/amp/">Study reveals how species once extinct in the wild have bounced back, 2021.</a></li>
+<li>IPC: <a href="https://news.mongabay.com/2021/02/study-reveals-how-species-once-extinct-in-the-wild-have-bounced-back/">Study reveals how species once extinct in the wild have bounced back, 2021.</a></li>

+<li>IPC: <a href="https://news.mongabay.com/2020/03/spixs-macaw-returns-to-brazil-but-is-overshadowed-by-controversy/">Spix’s macaw returns to Brazil, but is overshadowed by controversy</a></li>

 </ul>